-Your online profile is your unique Learnmate page indexed on search engines.
-Prospective customers will be able to get to know you through this part of the website – the more information you include, the better your chances of connecting with a student!
+Your online profile is your unique profile on Learnmate that prospective students and parents will see to get to know you and to see if you’re the right fit for them.
+The more information you include, the better your chances of connecting with a student!

-Learnmate will set up your online profile once your registration submission has been approved.
-We will ask for content to populate your profile, including information about your background, academic track record, teaching qualifications, pricing, special needs experience, tutoring type (i.e. group and/or 1:1), mode (online and/or in-person), credentials, personality and interests to ensure your profile is as comprehensive as possible for prospective customers.
+As part of registering with Learnmate, you will be prompted to create your profile, including information about your background, academic track record, teaching qualifications, pricing, special needs experience, tutoring type (i.e. group and/or 1:1), mode (online and/or in-person), personality and interests to ensure your profile is as comprehensive as possible for prospective customers.

-If you are unsure how to properly populate your online profile, check out the Learnmate Tutor Training Course for help!
+If you are unsure how to properly populate your online profile, check out the ‘Shared Resources’ section of your profile or Learnmate’s Essentials Training Course for help!

-All you need to do is login and click on ‘Calendar’ in the top navigation bar.
-Then in the drop-down box, simply click ‘Add Lessons’ and fill in the relevant details such as time, date of the lesson, fee, lesson notes and lesson feedback to parents (if applicable).
+To schedule lessons, login and click on the ‘Calendar’ in the top navigation bar.
+Then click ‘Add Lessons’ and fill in the relevant details such as time, date of the lesson, fee, lesson notes and any lesson feedback to parents.

-Rather than imposing set hourly rates like other tutoring agencies, Learnmate allows its tutors to decide their hourly rate.*
+Rather than imposing set hourly rates on tutors like other tutoring agencies, tutors decide their own hourly rates.

 The amount that you get paid is equal to your hourly rate times by the number of lessons logged in the prior week less Learnmate’s commission.

 If you are having trouble determining your hourly rate, or want some guidance what to consider in setting your hourly rate, you can refer to our guide here.